luismangubat/luismangubat/README.md

 ## Hi 👋 I'm Jose Luis

-- 🔭 I have history of creating modern web application and machine learning porjects
+- 🔭 I have history of creating modern web application and machine learning projects
 - 🌱 I’m currentlylearnin Blockchain technology Solidity (Ethereum)
 - ⚡ My other hobbies is Photography and Videography
 - 🚀 Fun Fact: I am also an aspiring powerlifter, and hopefully beating the Philippine 74kg national squat record